 We adopted Accounting Standards Update ("ASU") No. 2016-13 - Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, effective January 1, 2020 using the modified retrospective approach.
+The adoption of this guidance did not have a material impact on our condensed consolidated financial statements.
 The new standard replaces the previous incurred loss impairment methodology with a methodology that reflects current expected credit losses for financial assets, including trade receivables, which are not measured at fair value, through net income.
 Under the new standard, our allowance for doubtful accounts reflects our best estimate of expected future credit losses based on various factors, including our historical collection experience, age of accounts receivable balances, current conditions, reasonable and supportable forecasts of future economic conditions, as well as other factors that may impact our ability to collect our accounts receivable.
+However, given the uncertainty caused by the COVID-19 pandemic or other factors, these estimates may change and future credit losses may differ from our estimates.
 Additionally, the new standard requires us to evaluate impairments of available-for-sale debt securities due to credit-related and non-credit-related factors.
-Identified credit-related impairments are recognized as a charge in the statement of operations.
-The adoption of this guidance did not have a material impact on our condensed consolidated financial statements.
+Identified credit-related impairments would be recognized as a charge in the statement of operations.